A Guide to 100% Mortgages

 Drawbacks of 100% mortgages

-While attractive, 100% mortgages come with some downsides to consider carefully:
+While attractive, 100% mortgages come with some downsides, and it’s important to consider these carefully:

 Higher interest rates